Jake Webster: National Rugby League

+In round 16 of the 2006 NRL season, he scored a memorable last minute try against Canterbury-Bankstown Bulldogs in what was called one of the greatest games of that season.
+A few weeks later, Webster would score four tries against the Wests Tigers to equal the club's then record for individual tries in a match.

+Webster wasn't able to maintain his spot in the Storm squad as the season progressed, not making the Melbourne team that would play in the 2006 NRL Grand Final.
+He would make 49 appearances for the Storm, scoring 28 tries.
+Due to surgery on a shoulder injury, Webster was forced to withdraw for selection for New Zealand ahead of the 2006 Tri-Nations.

-Webster signed for the Gold Coast Titans in 2006 and is a member of their inaugural season, in 2007.
+Offered a contract by the expansion Gold Coast Titans, Webster signed in 2006 to become a part of the club's inaugural 2007 season, scoring a try in the club's first match in round 1.
 He was selected to play for the New Zealand national team on the wing in the 2007 ANZAC Test loss against Australia.

-Webster agreed a deal to join current English Super League side Hull Kingston Rovers on 30 August 2007 for a reported 3 year £100,000 per year contract after being released by the Titans.
+Webster agreed a deal to join English Super League side Hull Kingston Rovers on 30 August 2007 for a reported three year £100,000 per year contract after being released by the Titans.
+He had made 18 appearances for the Titans in their first season, scoring four tries.

 Super League

-Webster made his Super League début in a 20-12 defeat by Leeds Rhinos in which he scored a brace and Hull Kingston Rovers' only tries.
-Jake made a good start to the 2010 season filling in for Paul Cooke at stand off and scoring a try in the opening fixture against Salford City Reds.
+Webster made his Super League début in a 20–12 defeat by Leeds Rhinos in which he scored a brace and Hull Kingston Rovers' only tries.
+He would make a good start to the 2010 season filling in for Paul Cooke at stand off and scoring a try in the opening fixture against Salford City Reds.

-On 26 June Webster signed for Castleford Tigers on a three-year deal, starting in 2013.
+On 26 June, Webster signed for Castleford Tigers on a three-year deal, starting in 2013.

 In March 2014, after missing rugby league action for nearly 12 months out with injury, Webster was given game time to play for the York City Knights in the League 1 competition.
 Later in 2014, Webster helped Castleford reach their first Challenge Cup Final since 1992.
 He was a key player in the squad that achieved this, and scored a try against Widnes in the Semi-Final.
 He played in the 2014 Challenge Cup Final defeat by the Leeds Rhinos at Wembley Stadium.

-Webster scored 4 tries against Wakefield Trinity in August 2017 to seal Castleford's place at the top of Super League, helping the club achieve their first ever top-flight league title.
+Webster scored four tries against Wakefield Trinity in August 2017 to seal Castleford's place at the top of Super League, helping the club achieve their first ever top-flight league title.
 He also played for the Tigers in the Grand Final in the same season.

 Webster's departure from Castleford was announced in August 2018.
 Throughout his time with the club, Webster was regarded as a fans' favourite, stating "The biggest memory from my time here at Castleford will be the fans in the stands."